neuralix/google_evolution/README.md

 ```

 ### Note
-Channel number is not in the paper.
+Numbers of channels are not in the paper.
 It is set by me.

 ### Original Paper
 https://arxiv.org/abs/1703.01041 (Google Brain)